 The houses we are designing will be well ventilated and energy modelled, including at the cluster level and other aspects.
 The community is going to have 20 to 25% of the land allocated for afforestation with local species of plants found in Telangana regions.
 We are paying a lot of attention to achieve better biodiversity by planting many local species.

-As things stand today, Organo Antaram project is in the process of procuring all the necessary approvals and we are expecting to launch it by March 2021.
-At the cost of 3 crore for each house, the entire community is going to be in a 1:3 ratio, which means 1 acre of land will have 3 units in it.
-This is the density that we are targeting and it is going to be a group development which will also come under the HMDA limits.
+As things stand today, the Organo Antaram project is in the process of procuring all the necessary approvals and we are expecting to launch it by March 2021.
+The project is going to be a group development which will also come under the HMDA limits.